Coping With Psoriatic Arthritis

 Healthier, more lasting ways to deal with the emotional effects of psoriatic arthritis include:

 Connecting with others.
-"Knowing that you are not alone is crucial," says therapist Madelyn Petrow-Cohen, MA, LCSW.
-Petrow-Cohen, who leads a support group for people with psoriatic arthritis, tells WebMD, "Whether with a good friend or in a group, it's very important to have a chance to voice your emotions."
+"Knowing that you are not alone is crucial," says therapist Madelyn Petrow-Cohen.
+"Whether with a good friend or in a group, it's very important to have a chance to voice your emotions."

 Dealing With the Stress of Psoriatic Arthritis

-"People tell me that stress causes this; like I could just do away with the stress in my life," says Karen.
+"People tell me that stress causes this; like I could just do away with the stress in my life," Karen says.
 Arthritis pain and stress have a way of building on each other.
 "Just dealing with this disease is stressful," she says.

-"Patients are overwhelmed with the disease, and the time it takes to manage it," says Christopher Ritchlin, MD, rheumatologist and professor in the department of medicine, allergy/immunology, and rheumatology at the University of Rochester Medical Center.
+"Patients are overwhelmed with the disease, and the time it takes to manage it," says Christopher Ritchlin, MD, a rheumatologist and professor at the University of Rochester Medical Center.
 You may not be able to rid your life of stress, but you can take steps to keep it under control, including:

 Plan ahead.
 In her daily schedule, Karen makes time for herself, for relaxation.
 "I go to work early so I can get home and spend time outdoors while it's still light," she says.